Pidgeot/python-lnp/readme.rst

 the destination to be opened when the menu item is activated.
 To insert a separator, use a dash as a caption (``-``).

-Folder paths are relative to the base directory.
+Folder paths are relative to the base directory, meaning the directory containing the Dwarf Fortress directory.
 Use ``<df>`` as a placeholder for the actual Dwarf Fortress directory.

 Example::